Design Principles Guide by Andi Gugu

 Layout & composition

 Layout is how you arrange elements on the page or screen.
 Good layout creates clear communication, establishes visual flow, guides the viewer through information logically, and creates the spatial rhythm that makes design feel satisfying to inhabit.
+Layout is arguably the most fundamental design skill, as it determines whether content is accessible or intimidating, scannable or exhausting, inviting or overwhelming.

 The 12-column grid

-Full width — 12 cols
+Full width, 12 cols

 ¼